HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="main_thread_time_frameworks.sql"
 ) }}

 Ember's mobile main thread time jumps out and kind of distorts the graph with how long it takes.
-I spent some more time looking into this and it appears to be heavily influence [by one particular platform using this framework inefficiently](https://timkadlec.com/remembers/2021-01-26-what-about-ember/), rather than an underlying problem with Ember itself.
+(I spent some more time looking into this and it appears to be heavily influenced [by one particular platform using this framework inefficiently](https://timkadlec.com/remembers/2021-01-26-what-about-ember/), rather than an underlying problem with Ember itself.)
 Pulling it out makes the picture a bit easier to understand.

 {{ figure_markup(
   image="frameworks-main-thread-no-ember.png",